 ~*, it allows the user to access all the keys.

 resetkeys: removes all the key patterns from the list of key patterns the user can access.

-&<pattern>: add the specified glob style pattern to the list of Pub/Sub channel patterns accessible by the user.
+&<pattern>: (Available in Redis 6.2 and later) add the specified glob style pattern to the list of Pub/Sub channel patterns accessible by the user.
 You can add multiple channel patterns to the same user.
 Example:

 allchannels: alias for

 &*, it allows the user to access all Pub/Sub channels.

 resetchannels: removes all channel patterns from the list of Pub/Sub channel patterns the user can access.

 +<command>: Add the command to the list of commands the user can call.
 Can be used with

 +@<category>: add all the commands in the specified category to the list of commands the user is able to execute.
 Example: